QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 #### Mount a network drive 📂

 A network drive is a drive on the server, that can be accessed from any workstation.
 For employees, they won't use the local folders such as "My documents", but these drives instead.
-For sysadmins, it means that they only have to backup these drives.
+For sysadmins, it means that they only have to back up these drives.

 ⛏️ The first thing you may have to do is to create a new hard drive, that will be shared over the network.
 Let's call it `E:`.